 From the home page via the ‘Services’ tab

 There is no flag today to identify the items that may be sampled or not.
-Hence samples of all items may be requested, depending on whether a customer has been enabled for the samples link on Item Details page.
+Hence samples of all items may be requested, depending on whether a customer has been enabled for samples .
 However, this does not guarantee that a sample will be sent to the customer.

 For the majority of the cases, samples are requested one item at a time.
 Hence, it would be useful to have the item/customer information pre-populated in the Sample Request form when the “request sample” link is clicked from within an item.